 Thousands of print books are shelved on the 2nd floor according to Library of Congress classification.
 The Oversize book collection is found on the 2nd floor, center.
-The Academic eBook Collection contains over 140,000 titles.
+The Academic eBook Collection contains over 250,000 titles.
 They can all be read online, and most can be downloaded for reading on a mobile device.
-The ebook collection is constantly expanding as the Library is purchasing ebooks as the preferred book format.
+The ebook collection is constantly expanding.
 Use Library Search in the box below to find books or ebooks.
-See the Ebooks guide for more information about using the GTL's eBook collections.
+See the eBooks guide for more information about using the GTL's eBook collections.

 Shelved alphabetically by title on the 2nd floor, south; may be used in the library only.
 Use the copy machine, film/fiche reader, or microfilm/microfiche scanner to view, print, copy, or save articles.

 Tens of thousands are available through the Library's online databases.
 Use Library Search to locate articles, or search individual databases.
-Find journals by title or subject with Publications (top of Library Search home page).
-Use Citation Finder to locate a particular article.
+Find journals by title, or browse the title list.
 If full text is not available, submit an Interlibrary Loan request.
 Online databases may also provide book excerpts, images, papers, and other documents.

 Consider the many options for locating journal articles at the GTL: